-As we are smack in the middle of holiday party season, this recipe is going to be your good friend.
-All you need is an assortment of your favorite antipasto items (more on those later), a pretty platter and a pile of these.
+All you need is an assortment of your favorite antipasto items a pretty platter and a pile of these.

 (And just for the record, regular old long toothpicks will work just as well.
 Or those kind with the frilly cellophane ends.
 You be you, toothpick-wise.)

 Now for the antipasto part.
-You want three or four things per skewer, and I like to have a mix of something salty and something sweet or creamy on each one, just to even things out.
-So, here are some ideas:
+You want three or four things per skewer, and go for a mix of something salty and something sweet or creamy on each one, just to even things out.
+So for example, a folded slice of salami, a cherry tomato, a pickle and a cheese cube.

 Etcetera.
 I’m a great believer in following your heart when it comes to antipasto, even if some of the items that I spear on my skewers probably aren’t completely authentic.